isomerpages/moe-manjusrisec/_students-and-parents/Counselling Services.md

 *   Change 101 : a practical guide to creating change in life or therapy by Bill O Hanlon

-*   The hidden messages in water by Masaru Emoto & translated by David A Thayne
+*   The hidden messages in water by Masaru Emoto &amp; translated by David A Thayne

 *   The last lecture by Randy Pausch

 *   Tuesdays with Morrie by Mitch Albom

-*   Change your mind, change your life by Gerald G Jampolsky M.D & Diane V Cirincione
+*   Change your mind, change your life by Gerald G Jampolsky M.D &amp; Diane V Cirincione

-*   Making the brain body connection : a playful guide to releasing mental, physical & emotional blocks to success by Sharon Promislow
+*   Making the brain body connection : a playful guide to releasing mental, physical &amp; emotional blocks to success by Sharon Promislow

-*   Stress can really get on your nerves! by Trevor Romain & Elizabeth Verdick
+*   Stress can really get on your nerves! by Trevor Romain &amp; Elizabeth Verdick

 *   The little book of coaching by Ken Blanchard